 SHRI T. S. PATTABIRAMAN (Madras): Mr. Deputy Chairman, I am surprised that the Government is setting double standards for their code of conduct and for the code of conduct of the people.
 When they object to lotteries, they must object to lotteries run by the Government as well as by private individuals.
-I personally feel that this amending Bill should have explana come forward without any here, tion that has been provided which says: "In this section, 'lottery' does not include a lottery organised or authorised by the Government." would like to know whether it is held that if a lottery is run by the Gov ernment it ceases to be a lottery or all its evil goes.
-That is how this expla nation reads.
-The very object of for bidding lotteries has been to see there shall be no swindling of the bv different people For persons. example, lotteries are completely pro hibited in Madras.
-There is a provision that the Government may give per mission but the Cabinet has long ago decided that on no account permission ought to be granted.
+I personally feel that this amending Bill should have come forward without any explanation that has been provided here, which says: "In this section, 'lottery' does not include a lottery organised or authorised by the Government."
+1 would like to know whether it is held that if a lottery is run by the Government it ceases to be a lottery or all its evil goes.
+That is how this explanation reads.
+The very object of forbidding lotteries has been to see that there shall be no swindling of people by different persons.
+For example, lotteries are completely prohibited in Madras.
+There is a provision that the Government may give permission but the Cabinet has long ago decided that on no account permission ought to be granted.
 As a matter of fact no lottery is being run in Madras and no permission is given.
-But most unfortunately the tickets of Earabati Raffle, the Derby Raffle and many other Raffles and lotteries run by other States either with the or connivance of their Gov approval are being sold in Madras ernments and the object of the Madras Govern being defeated.
-The object of ment is the Government is to prevent people, especially middle the class people, from losing their money over these lotteries, crossword puzzles and things like that.
-That has been the but that very object of the Madras Government is being defeated other States and also by the Postal Department.
-Sir, this is a very seri ous thing.
-If lotteries' are bad, they should be bad for the common people, for the public and also for the Gov And if lotteries are good, ernment then the Government can conduct them and others also can conduct But those States which do not want lotteries to be encouraged States should be their given all facilities by the Centre to prevent the sale of lottery tickets in those places.
-On the other hand, this particular amending Bill will enable the tickets of lotteries run with the connivance or blessings

-[Shri T. S. Pattabiraman.] of the Government to be sold in such States and the money from those particular States will be going out.
-For example, in Madras the Orissa Bara-bati, Raffle tickets are being sold in lakhs and the Madras people are being made poorer for that.
+But most unfortunately the tickets of Orissa Barabati Raffle, the Derby Raffle and so many other Raffles and lotteries run by other States either with the approval or connivance of their Governments are being sold in Madras and the object of the Madras Government is being defeated.
+The object of the Government is to prevent people, especially the middle class people, from losing their money over these lotteries, crossword puzzles and things like that.
+That has been the object but that very object of the Madras Government is being defeated other States and also by the Postal Department.
+Sir, this is a very serious thing.
+If lotteries are bad, they should be bad for the common people, for the public and also for the Government.
+And if lotteries are good. then the Government can conduct them and others also can conduct them.
+But those States which do not want lotteries to be encouraged in their States should be facilities given all by Centre to prevent the sale of lottery tickets in those places.
+On the other hand, this particular amending Bill will enable the tickets of lotteries run with the connivance or blessings [Shri T. S. Pattabiraman.] of the Government to be sold in such States and the money from those particular States will be going out.
+For example, in Madras the Orissa Barabati, Raffle tickets are being sold in lakhs and the Madras people are being made poorer for that.